 \section{Notations, assumptions and definitions}

-One of the principal objects of the relativistic quantum mechanics and field theory is the Dirac equation, see, e.g. \cite{Bogol}.
-This equation describes the particle-antiparticle doublet with spins s=(1/2,1/2) or, in other words, spin 1/2 fermion-antifermion doublet.
-The presentation of Dirac equation operator $D\equiv i\gamma^{\mu}\partial_{\mu}-m$, as well as a list of other operators of quantum spinor field, in the terms of $\gamma$ matrices gives a possibility to use the anti-commutation relations between the Clifford algebra operators directly for finding the symmetries, solutions, conservation laws, fulfilling the canonical quantization and calculation of the interaction processes in the quantum field models.
-The important fact is that application of the Clifford algebra essentially simplifies the calculations.
+One of the principal objects of the relativistic quantum mechanics and field theory is the Dirac equation, see, e.g. [25].
+This equation describes a particle-antiparticle doublet with spins s=(1/2,1/2) or, in other words, spin 1/2 fermion-antifermion doublet.
+Presentation of the Dirac equation operator $D\equiv i\gamma^{\mu}\partial_{\mu}-m$, as well as other operators of quantum spinor field, in terms of $\gamma$ matrices allows one to use the anti-commutation relations between the Clifford algebra operators directly for finding symmetries, solutions, conservation laws, performing the canonical quantization and calculation of the interaction processes in the quantum field models.
+An important fact is that application of the Clifford algebra essentially simplifies the calculations.